-Unless you work in the plumbing industry, chances are you rarely give much thought to drain cleaning—or your plumbing system at large.
+Unless you work in the plumbing industry, chances are you rarely give much thought to drain clearing —or your plumbing system at large.

 Yes, you know frequent drain service is vital to the optimal performance of your home—whether that’s a house you own in La Jolla or a condo you own in Del Mar.

-But drain cleaning?
+But drain clearing?
 Put it up there with the water heater, sump pump, sewer line and furnace repairs—it’s something best left to professionals.

 What’s more?
 You may find yourself with an issue that calls for far more than baking soda, vinegar, and a plunger.
 Left ignored, a drain pipe problem can lead to a flooded floor or an inability to use your sink, toilet or bathtub.

 Think of it this way: the drains in your home face a not insignificant amount of…well, traffic.
 From food scraps to flower stems to coffee grounds, your drains must process mighty amounts of grease and debris—to say nothing of the occasional paper towel that makes its way into your kitchen sink.